caas-team/py-kube-downscaler/README.md

     -   If you provide an exclusion list, it will be used in place of the default (which includes only `kube-system`).

+- The workload\'s label does not match the labels list.

 - The **workload\'s name** is not part of the exclusion list

 - The workload is not marked for exclusion (annotation